-45 Years Ago: Lennon & McCartney on ‘The Tonight Show’
+When John Lennon and Paul McCartney Appeared on ‘The Tonight Show’ to Promote Apple

 The Beatles turned in the opposite direction after their February 1968 trip to Rishikesh, India failed to provide the spiritual enlightenment they sought – towards business matters.
 A few months later, the company they decided to form in the wake of manager Brian Epstein's death was ready to launch.
 John Lennon and Paul McCartney flew to New York in mid-May to promote Apple Corps.

 Their final stop took place on May 14, 1968, on NBC's Tonight Show.
 The program that night wasn't hosted by Johnny Carson, but by former baseball great Joe Garagiola.
 (In the Anthology documentary, future Apple head Neil Aspinall mistakenly says it was Joe DiMaggio.)
 Actress Tallulah Bankhead was the other guest.